Frumple/statblock5e-creator/README.md

   - **[Name Expressions](#name-expressions)** can be used to inject the creature's full or short name into the description where needed.
   - **[Math Expressions](#math-expressions)** can be used to automatically calculate attack roll modifiers, and average damage from damage rolls.
 - Weapon attack actions can be easily created using the **Generate Attack** dialog.
-- Statblocks can be printed, exported to an HTML file, or exported to a Markdown format for use in [Homebrewery](homebrewery).
+- Statblocks can be printed, exported to an HTML file, or exported to a Markdown format for use in [Homebrewery][homebrewery].

 ## Markdown Emphasis